 However, not all HSV infections will cause sores.
 The infection can also cause aches, fever, trouble breathing, and swollen lymph nodes.
 It can also appear in your little one’s eyes as redness, sores, and swelling on the eyes and eyelids.
 If you see any of those signs, you should seek immediate medical attention to treat the infection before it can cause permanent eye damage.

 When you take your little one in for a suspected HSV-1 infection, your doctor may be able to identify it by looking at the sores.
 The doctor may also order tests to check for infection in your baby’s brain and liver, which may require treatment with antivirals to avoid permanent damage.

 The symptoms of an HSV-1 infection are often similar to those of other, less serious infections.
 It can be tempting to write off minor symptoms as a cold, but remember that it’s always safer to take your child to the doctor when in doubt.
 HSV-1 infections can become very serious, very fast, and the damage can be permanent.

 Legal Issues with Cold Sores and Babies

-In some cases, transmission of the HSV virus to your baby could have been avoided by appropriate medical care.
-For example, your doctor may be at fault if she knew that you were infected with an HSV virus or had cold sores and failed to discuss the possibility of a C-section, causing your baby to contract the virus.
-When a doctor or other health care provider’s negligence leads to your baby contracting a serious herpes simplex virus infection, you may be entitled to compensation for medical expenses, pain and suffering, emotional distress, and other costs associated with your baby’s injury.
+In some cases, transmission of the HSV virus to your child could have been avoided by appropriate medical care.
+For example, your doctor may be at fault if she knew that you were infected with an HSV virus and failed to discuss the possibility of a C-section, causing your little one to contract the virus.
+When a doctor or other health care provider’s negligence leads to your child contracting a serious infection, you may be entitled to compensation for medical expenses, pain and suffering, emotional distress, and other costs associated with your child’s injury.